 In a world of cloud-based users and devices accessing public cloud-based services, the relevance of the legacy enterprise perimeter declines.
 Identity is the new perimeter.
 Specifically, the identities of users, administrators, devices, workloads, services, APIs and containers become key to establishing policies and monitoring security and compliance.
-The built-in IAM capabilities of the cloud providers are the foundation for this.
+The built-in identity and access management (IAM) capabilities of the cloud providers are the foundation for this.

 1. Federate to Enterprise and/or Cloud Identity Providers for User Authentication